ephemeraHQ/message-kit/CONTRIBUTING.md

 #### Node

-Please make sure you have a compatible version as specified in `package.json`.
-We recommend using a Node version manager such as [nvm](https://github.com/nvm-sh/nvm) or [nodenv](https://github.com/nodenv/nodenv).
+Please make sure you have a compatible version as specified in `package.json` >= 20

 #### Yarn